Voya vs Vanguard

 schwab vs voya

-Winner: Pretty even between Fidelity and Schwab
+Winner: A close race between Fidelity and Schwab

 Cash Management

-Winner: Another draw between Schwab and Fidelity
+Winner: Again, tight between Schwab and Fidelity

 Trading on Margin